Carpal Tunnel Syndrome Treatment

 How Do I Know I Have it?

-If you have numbness, tingling or burning pain in the thumb, index, middle or ring fingers you may have carpal tunnel syndrome.
+If you have hand numbness, tingling or burning pain in the thumb, index, middle or ring fingers you may have carpal tunnel syndrome.
 These symptoms usually are worse in the morning after waking up and may sometimes wake you up from sleep.

 Gripping an object tightly, using a mobile phone or holding up a newspaper can also trigger these symptoms.
 Tingling, pain, and stiffness are worse when the hands are cold and better when warm.
 Shaking the hands vigorously usually relieves the symptoms.
 Over time, the ability to feel becomes worse.
 It may feel as if there is a layer between the skin and the object making it harder to feel it properly.
 The thumb muscles may become weak and waste away, resulting in difficulty performing simple tasks like doing up buttons or picking up coins.

-It is important to see a hand surgeon to get the right diagnosis and treatment if you have numbness or tingling in the hands.
+It is important to see a hand surgeon to get the right diagnosis and hand numbness treatment if you have numbness or tingling in the hands.
 Your hand surgeon may order a nerve conduction study, ultrasound scan or MRI of the hand to help confirm the diagnosis.

 Other nerve compressions can cause numbness or pain in the hands, such as cubital tunnel syndrome (ulnar nerve compression at the elbow) and pronator tunnel syndrome (median nerve compression in the forearm).
 These less common conditions may be misdiagnosed as carpal tunnel syndrome resulting in the wrong treatment.

-When to See a Doctor?
+When to See a Doctor or Hand Specialist?

 If you have persistent signs and symptoms suggestive of carpal tunnel syndrome, especially if they interfere with your normal activities and sleep patterns, see your doctor.
 If you leave the condition untreated, nerve and muscle damage can occur.